wunderwuzzi23/wuzzi-chat/README.md

 wuzzi-chat supports `OpenAI` and `groq` chat completion endpoints.

-You need APU keys, that you can get from:
+You need API keys, that you can get from:

 1. **OpenAI:**  https://platform.openai.com
 2. **groq:**    https://console.groq.com/